zief0002/statistical-thinking/README.md

 This GitHub repository is the home for the book _Statistical Thinking: A Simulation Approach to Modeling Uncertainty_.
 It includes the TinkerPlots&#8482; data used in the book, as well as the errata for all editions.
 The materials in the book are based on the NSF-funded [CATALST Project](http://www.tc.umn.edu/~catalst/) (DUE-0814433).

-To download all of the materials at this site, click on the `Download ZIP` button.
+To download all of the materials at this site, click on the `Clone or Download` button and select `Download ZIP`.
 This will download a ZIP file of the entire site on your local computer.
 Alternatively, direct your browser to [http://z.umn.edu/statisticalthinking](http://z.umn.edu/statisticalthinking).

 Revisions to the Third Edition
 ------